Recital Guidelines

 3. Refer to the Auditoria page for Weigel Auditorium and Timashev Recital Hall.
 Refer to the TMV Classrm/Perf Spaces page for alternate spaces.

-4. Review the calendars for your preferred space, select three (3) potential recital dates/times and record them on the form.
+4. Select three (3) potential recital dates/times for your selected space and record them on the form.

-5. Obtain your instructor's signature once the form is complete.
+5. Have your instructor sign the completed form.
 They may use a digital signature.

 6. Email the completed form(s) to Eva Banks at mus-recitals@osu.edu.